‘Walking The Dog’: A Hallmark Valentine Movie Event, Starring Yolanda Corbett

 Valentine’s Day is approaching, and the Hallmark Channel has lined up a wonderful set of movies for your enjoyment.
-This Saturday get set for the Hallmark movie Walking The Dog.
+This Saturday, get set for the Hallmark movie Walking the Dog.
 It is directed by Gary Harvey and written by Ron and Ruth Cutler.
-The comedy-romance film, Walking The Dog, stars Jennifer Finnigan as Kristie, Sam Page as Keith, Lini Evans as Barb, Peter Benson as Bill, Michael Ryan as Dan, Venus Terzo as Amy, Hilary Jardine as Laura Prescott, Kimberly Sustad as Delia, Benita Ha as Nancy, Brenda Crichlow as Judge Mays, Gidget as Gidget, Matt Hamilton as Jeff, and Liviu Rain as Art.
+A comedy-romance film, Walking the Dog stars Jennifer Finnigan as Kristie, Sam Page as Keith, Lini Evans as Barb, Peter Benson as Bill, Michael Ryan as Dan, Venus Terzo as Amy, Hilary Jardine as Laura Prescott, Kimberly Sustad as Delia, Benita Ha as Nancy, Brenda Crichlow as Judge Mays, Gidget as Gidget, Matt Hamilton as Jeff, and Liviu Rain as Art.

 Preview is up for @hallmarkchannel movie #WalkingTheDog @ https://t.co/hPCj3fgry0.
 Stars the wonderful @Jennigan & @sampage33.
 Airs 02/04 pic.twitter.com/txXrgfYMgy